-Agile on the Bench is a friendly, low-fi, lunchtime, outdoor, agile meetup.
+Agile on the Bench was a friendly, low-fi, lunchtime, outdoor, agile meetup.

-Yes, you can.
-We welcome submissions from anyone and particularly love supporting new speakers (especially Agile on the Bench regulars).
-We know speaking can be daunting, so we keep talks short, give you lots of support and will help you turn a seedling of an idea into a 10 min talk.
-If you want to chat about options, please get in touch.
+We welcomed submissions from anyone and particularly loved supporting new speakers (especially Agile on the Bench regulars).
+We know speaking can be daunting, so we kept talks short, gave lots of support and helped people turn a seedling of an idea into a 10 min talk.

 That sounds amazing, have you ever thought of running a conference in a campsite?